hotwax/picking/README.md

 - If you don't have the ionic CLI installed check https://ionicframework.com/docs/intro/cli for the installation instructions.
 - To run the app in browser use the command: `ionic serve`
+- The browser opens with a locally hosted web page.
+- Enter the username "kevin.jackson" and the password "hotwax@786"
+- Hurrah !! you are good to login.

 # Contribution Guideline